illsk1lls/RescueMaker/README.md

 Create and burn a recovery USB with your host OS.

-This example uses the users HostOS to create a bootable password reset USB.
+This example makes a bootable password reset USB using WindowsLoginUnlocker.